(Last updated May 20, 2021)

 When you contact support from within the ScoreCam or Scoreboard Remote applications, email, name, app settings and device information (iOS version and Device Type) will be supplied in the email.
 We will use this information for trouble shooting any issues you may have and contact you with any support requested.
 This information will never be shared with other 3rd party companies or used for any other purpose.

 We will also add you to our email list, which you can opt out at any time, so that we can provide you with updates and other relevant information about our services.

 Pachyderm Software does not use any cookies for advertising or other purposes.
-We don't not use analytics to track return visitors to our website.
+We don't not use analytics to track return visitors to our website or applications.